 I've also linked some clipper blades.
 Clippers will typically come standard with a #10 blade included.
-Most people can get away with a #10 blade for the body and potty area.
+Most people can get away with just using a #10 blade.
 If using a #10 on the body, it is usually recommended to go WITH the lay of the hair to leave the hair just a tad bit longer.
 I prefer a #30 blade for the ears and paw pads.
 If your pup has a thinner coat, you might want to use a #7F blade for the body and the #10 for the ears but I would still use a #30 for the paw pads.
 If you want them to be neat but fluffy, a #4 would work well for the body.
 Clipper blades should last quite a while if you are only maintaining a couple of dogs and the blades are interchangeable between the brands so an Oster blade will work with a Wahl or Andis clipper and vice versa.
 I suspect you would only need to replace clipper blades every couple years, especially if you make sure to bath your dog before clipping so that there is no dirt in the coat to dull the clipper blades.
 If you'd like to use a clipper blade instead of scissors on the legs to keep the furnishings manageable, I'd recommend a #3.

 Along with a good set of clippers, your grooming sessions will be SO much easier if you have a grooming table with an arm and loop.
 It will be easier on your back and can help hold your pup still.
 If you don't want to invest in a table, you can put a towel or carpet square on top of your clothes dryer but need to be very careful that they don't jump or fall off.

-Other grooming products that can make your life easier.
+Other products that can make your life easier.